IN SEARCH OF THE PERFECT BURGER: PART II

 - Sautéed Mushrooms cooked in butter until dark colored

-PS: If you top your burger with condiments like mustard or mayonnaise, getting it at room temperature will keep the burger hot before serving.
-Putting a piece of lettuce on first, before you add the cold tomato slice, pickles, or onions will help retain the temperature longer.
+PS: If you top your burger with condiments like mustard or mayonnaise, getting those items at room temperature will keep the burger hot before serving.
+The other option is putting a piece of lettuce on first, before you add the cold tomato slice, pickles, or onions because it will help retain the hot temperature of the meat longer.
 Kind of a bummer getting to the table with a burger that has lost most of its heat to the stuff you put on it.